AkashWarkhad/Entity-Framework-Core/README.md

-# Entity-Framework-Core

-Sure, here’s a concise and clear **README description** for your GitHub project `Entity-Framework-Core`:

----

-# Entity Framework Core Demo 🚀
+# Entity Framework Core 🚀

 This project is a hands-on demonstration of using **Entity Framework Core** with the **Code-First** approach in a C# .NET environment.
 It showcases how to define models, configure the `DbContext`, manage database migrations, and perform basic CRUD operations using LINQ and asynchronous methods.